 As BBQ season draws closer, it’s time to get your grilling setup just right.
-Whether you prefer authentic charcoal or easy gas BBQs, we’ve pulled together all you need to know to help you become king of the grill.
+Whether you prefer authentic charcoal or easy gas BBQs, we've pulled together all you need to know to become king of the grill.

 What size BBQ do I need?

 Every BBQ will grill slightly differently depending on its size, features and fuel.
 Which one is best for you can depend on multiple factors: